Driving without a valid license, am I still insured?

 Driving without a valid license

-Since 2016, the CBR has already found more than 5,000 people to have an invalid driver's license.
-The police have stopped nearly 3,000 people with an invalid driver's license in the past 3 years.
-For example, invalid driving licenses are issued to elderly people who are no longer able to drive or to people caught with too much alcohol behind the wheel.
-Holding an invalidated license can result in a fine of 240 euros.
-When driving with an invalid license, this fine can even reach 8,300 euros and you risk a prison sentence of up to three months.
+Since 2016, the CBR has identified more than 5,000 people as holding an invalid driver’s license.
+Over the past three years, the police have stopped nearly 3,000 people who were carrying an invalid driver’s license.
+For example, a driver’s license is declared invalid for older people who are no longer capable of driving or for people caught driving under the influence of alcohol.
+Carrying an invalid driver’s license can result in a fine of 240 euros.
+If you drive with an invalid license, this fine can even rise to 8,300 euros, and you risk a prison sentence of up to three months.

 Will compensation be paid after an accident?